 - Easier to position and stagger sterile equipment and materials on work surface closer to the filter face (upstream from other potential contaminants)

 - Hands and gloves are generally less contaminating since they’re downstream of the sample

 - Filter change or service usually requires repositioning hood for rear access

 - Large samples obstruct laminar air flow, may contaminate downstream samples

-- Blows fumes and/or powders in operator’s face
+- If used without sash, can blow fumes and/or powders into operator’s face

 Some final considerations involving both vertical and horizontal laminar hoods: